apache/skywalking-go/docs/en/concepts-and-designs/key-principles.md

 2. **Export Methods**: Export methods for real-time setting and getting of custom field values in the current goroutine through `go:linkname`.
 3. **Import methods**: In the Agent Core, import the setting and getting methods for custom fields.

-After completing the above steps, the agent can get or set data of the same goroutine in any method within the same goroutine, similar to Java's `Thread Local`.
+Through these, the agent has a shared context in any place within the same goroutine, similar to Java's `Thread Local`.

 ### Context Propagation between Goroutines

-For cross-goroutine situations, since different goroutines have different `g` objects, the agent cannot access data from one goroutine in another goroutine.
+Besides using `g` object as the in-goroutine context propagation, SkyWalking builds a mechanism to propagate context between Goroutines.

-However, when a new goroutine is started on an existing goroutine, the `runtime.newproc1` method is called to create a new goroutine based on the existing one.
+When a new goroutine is started on an existing goroutine, the `runtime.newproc1` method is called to create a new goroutine based on the existing one.
-The current solution used by the Agent is to, after the method execution is finished, use the `defer` command so that the Agent can access both the previous and the new goroutine.
+The agent would do `context-copy` from the previous goroutine to the newly created goroutine.
-At this point, the data in the custom fields is copied.
-The purpose of copying is to prevent panic caused by the same object being accessed in multiple goroutines.
+The new context in the `goroutine` only shares limited information to help continues tracing.

 The specific operation process is as follows:

-1. **Write the copy method**: Create a method for copying data from the custom fields.
+1. **Write the copy method**: Create a method for copying data from the previous goroutine.
 2. **Insert code into newproc1**: Insert the `defer` code, intercept the `g` objects before and after the execution, and call the copy method to assign values to the custom fields' data.

 ## Agent with Dependency